HMS Holland 1

+The first three officers of the Royal Navy to enter the embryonic Submarine Service were appointed on the 20th August 1901.
+Lieutenant Stephen Bowle-Evans (Navigator), Lieutenant Forster Delafield Arnold-Forster (Torpedo) and Captain Reginald Hugh Spencer Bacon (Inspecting Officer).
+They were shortly thereafter joined by Lieutenant John Alfred Moreton in early October 1901.
+Each of these officers served, in varying roles, on the crew of HMS Holland 1, making them the Royal Navy's first Submarine Service officers.

+HMS Holland 1 remained under the informal command of Captain Frank Cable, an American civilian attached to her to train the Royal Navy crews for the initial duration of her trials and experiments.
+She was not appointed a formal Royal Navy Commander until after January 17th 1903, though the exact date remains unclear.

 History

 She was ordered in 1901 from John Philip Holland and built at Barrow-in-Furness.
 Her keel was laid down 4 February 1901.
 In order to keep the boat's construction secret, she was assembled in a building labelled "Yacht Shed", and the parts that had to be fabricated in the general yard were marked for "pontoon no 1".
 She was launched on 2 October 1901 and dived for the first time (in an enclosed basin) on 20 March 1902.
 Her sea trials began in April 1902.